Pritzker School of Medicine: Admissions

 For the entering Class of 2023, 6,564 people applied and 629 interviewed for a class size of 90 spots; accepted applicants had a GPA range of 3.30 and 4.00, and a MCAT score range of 505-527.

 Rankings

-U.S. News & World Report, in its 2022 edition of rankings, ranked Pritzker School of Medicine #34 in "Best Medical Schools: Primary Care" and #17 in "Best Medical Schools: Research".
+U.S. News & World Report, in its 2022 edition of rankings, ranked Pritzker School of Medicine #17 in "Best Medical Schools: Research".

 Education

 The Pritzker School of Medicine offers the Doctor of Medicine (M.D.) degree.
 The school offers joint doctorate degrees through its Medical Scientist Training Program, Growth, Development, and Disabilities Training Program and MD-PhD Programs in Medicine, the Social Sciences, and Humanities.
 Joint master's degrees are offered in business, law, and policy.

 A peer-reviewed publication in the journal for the Association of American Medical Colleges (AAMC) found that Pritzker ranked 4th among top U.S. medical schools for graduate success in academic medicine and biomedical research (i.e., awards, publications, grants, and clinical trials from 60 years of graduate outcomes analysis up to 2015).

 The school's primary teaching hospital is the University of Chicago Medical Center.
 In July 2008, Pritzker entered into a teaching affiliation with NorthShore University HealthSystem.